kyle-tennison/notes/independent study/math/calculus/Product Rule.md

 ![](../../../media/excalidraw/excalidraw-2025-01-13-22.41.22.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](../../../media/excalidraw/excalidraw-2025-01-13-22.41.22.excalidraw.md)%%

-Even if the lengths stay the same, as the thickness approaches zero, the percent of the total area that this corner piece makes up approaches zero much quicker than the other areas.
+Even if the lengths remain the same, as the thickness approaches zero, the percentage of the total area that this corner piece occupies approaches zero much more quickly than the other areas.
 For this reason, we can neglect it.

 Let's now look at the two other partitions, labeled 1 & 2.
 We can express the area of these mathematically as: